WolfgangKonen/oekolopoly_v2/README.md

 	python train.py --observation "none" --action "simple" --reward "perround" --shaping 0.5 --algo "ppo" --seed 17

 The results are stored in a suitable subdirectory of `agents/` and contain the training logs `*.monitor.csv` that are used by `evaluate.py` and by the plot routines.
+## ...evaluate trained agents?
+To evaluate trained agents (e.g. measure its final mean and standard deviation in rounds alive and balance achieved) use:

+	python evaluate.py --window 800 --monitor "train"

 ## ...play an episode on the console?
 To play an episode with a trained agent use